Join The Military At 25: Is It Too Old For Men?

 Another thing you might want to consider is that many military careers start at 18 or 19, but when someone joins after 25 they have already established themselves in life and it will be harder for them to make changes later on down the road.

-I don’t know if the marines get paid for life!
+I don’t know if the Marines get paid for life!
 I’ll have to look into that one myself before answering this question more fully.

 Can You Be Drafted At Age 35?